billwear/billwear.github.io/networking.md

 ### The physical layer (L1)

 At the physical layer, we're looking for binary (on/off) signals set to the cadence of a clock.
-Every computer brings its own clock, so we need a way to synchronise.
-NTP (Network Time Protocol) handles this.
+Every device brings its own oscillator, so there are actually two distinct synchronisation problems to solve.
+The first is wall-clock time — knowing that it's 14:32:07 UTC — which NTP (Network Time Protocol) handles across the network.
+The second is bit-level clock recovery — knowing exactly when each transmitted bit starts and ends so the receiving NIC can decode the signal correctly.
+NTP doesn't help with that; it's handled by the preamble in each Ethernet frame, which we'll get to shortly.

 **Variable latency** is the most important thing to know about the physical layer.
 Packets aren't sent without delay: